 As part of grammar study, it is important that children learn the conventions of Standard English so that they can adopt an appropriate level of formality in their writing appropriate to audience and purpose.

 At Weston Shore Infant School and Weston Park Primary School, we believe that phonics should be taught in an engaging and systematic way, using a multi-sensory approach to our youngest children.
-The Little Wandle programme enables us to do this.
+The Little Wandle Letters and Sounds Revised Programme enables us to do this.

 By Year 2, most children can read and write a wide range of graphemes (the letter or letters that match a sound in English).
-Children then move onto a reading comprehension programme.
+Children then move onto the reading comprehension programme Bug Club.

 You can find our full English and Phonics policies on our school policies page.